Porch in Merton: Planning Permission Guide

 Everything you need to know about building a porch in Merton — PD rules, costs, and when you need planning permission.

-Based on 10 decided applications in Merton over 12 months (9 granted, 1 refused). * Limited data — treat as indicative.
+Based on 23 decided applications in Merton over 24 months (20 granted, 3 refused).

 Merton has conservation areas including Wimbledon Village, Wimbledon Common, Mitcham Cricket Green, and Cannizaro Park.
 Listed buildings cluster around Wimbledon Common and Merton Abbey Mills.
 Wimbledon Common is Metropolitan Common Land with its own byelaws near the edges.
 Article 4 Directions cover parts of Wimbledon Village.
 The borough has a mix of affluent Edwardian housing around Wimbledon and Victorian terrace stock in Mitcham and Colliers Wood.